rca/compose-flow/README.md

 ### Tag Versioning

-Behind the scenes, `compose-flow` automatically generates versions based on git tags with the [tag-version](https://github.com/rca/tag-version) utility.
+Behind the scenes, versions are generated based on git tags with the [tag-version](https://github.com/rca/tag-version) utility.

 ## History